AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 #### Part-1
 To assist you finishing learn the tools and complete the project, we have created two Introductory Lessons.
-We suggest you complete these first before proceeding with your projects
+We suggest you complete these first before proceeding with your projects.

-** Task **
+**Task**
  - If you're using Azure Machine Learning Studio then first read this [short guide](https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-ml-studio).
 And then complete this [tutorial](https://docs.microsoft.com/en-us/azure/machine-learning/studio/create-experiment).

 - If you will code you own project then complete this [Microsoft Learn Module](https://docs.microsoft.com/en-gb/learn/paths/intro-to-ml-with-python/).